-|Raw as well as ripe plantains in a super-market.
+|Raw as well as ripe plantains in a supermarket.
 Photo courtesy: Luigi Guarino|

 Plantain is quite different from dessert banana, being taller and larger and more drought tolerant.
 It is a perennial herbaceous plant that develops from the underground rhizome.
-Like bananas, it too flourishes well under tropical moisture-rich, humid low-lying farmlands.
+Like bananas, it too flourishes well under tropical moisture-rich, humid, low-lying farmlands.

 |Plantain (right) with Inflorescence and tender banana stem in a market.|

-Raw green plantains can only eaten after cooking.
+Raw green plantains can only be eaten after cooking.
 Each fruit measures about 3 to 10 inches or more in length depending upon the cultivar type.
-They tend to have coarser external features with prominent edges and flat surfaces unlike smooth, rounded contour of dessert bananas.
+They tend to have coarser external features with prominent edges and flat surface unlike smooth, rounded contour of dessert bananas.
 The flesh inside is rich in starch, with tiny edible black seeds concentrated at its core.
-Ripening process, however, enhances flavor and sweetness since much of its starch converts to sugar, similar to as in the case of fruit bananas but to a lesser extent.
+Ripening process, however, enhances flavor and sweetness since much of its starch converts to sugar, similar to as in the case of fruit bananas but a lesser extent.

 Plantain relatively has more calories weight for weight than that in the table bananas.
 100 g plantain holds about 122 calories, while dessert banana has only 89 calories.
 Indeed, they are very reliable sources of starch and energy; ensuring food security for millions of inhabitants worldwide.

 It contains 2.3 g of dietary fiber per 100 g (6% of DRA per 100 g).
 The adequate amount of dietary fiber in the food helps regular bowel movements, thereby reducing constipation problems.